 Will I need special software?

-Yes.
-In the introductory module, you will get a short list of tools you will need.
-If you are on a Mac, you will need to run a Windows simulator for parts of the testing process.
+If you use a Mac, you will need to run a Windows simulator for parts of the testing process.
 There are free ways to do that or you can use software ($85 USD per year) to do this.